Building Nations 2025

 Shaping the Future of New Zealand’s Infrastructure Workforce

-Tonkin + Taylor is proud to participate in Building Nations 2025, New Zealand’s premier infrastructure conference, where our Chief Executive, Dr Penny Kneebone, will deliver a keynote address titled: Kia tū pakari mō āpōpō: Building an infrastructure workforce for our future.
+Tonkin + Taylor is proud to participate in Building Nations 2025, New Zealand’s premier infrastructure conference, with a keynote address on day two titled: Kia tū pakari mō āpōpō: Building an infrastructure workforce for our future, authored by Dr Penny Kneebone, Chief Executive of Tonkin + Taylor NZ, and delivered by Rhys Clark, Commercial Director, Government Advisor, and Infrastructure New Zealand Board Member.

 Investing in Workforce Capability